firefly-oss/lib-common-core/src/main/java/com/catalis/common/core/messaging/README.md

 3. **Check serialization**:
    - Ensure the payload can be serialized with the configured serialization format
    - For Avro and Protobuf, make sure the classes are properly generated
+   - Handle potential null values in your payload to avoid serialization errors

+4. **Check configuration properties**:
+   - Ensure all required configuration properties are set
+   - For Kinesis, the region property is required
+   - For custom endpoints, ensure they are properly formatted

 #### Events Are Not Being Received

 1. **Check if the subscriber is available**:
    - Verify that the subscriber is properly configured and enabled
    - Check the logs for any errors related to the subscriber
+   - Ensure the subscriber's `isAvailable()` method returns true (check logs at DEBUG level)

 2. **Verify the source**:
    - Make sure the source (topic, queue, etc.) exists and is accessible